-On this page you'll find information about the tax deductions available for improving the energy efficiency of commercial buildings, as well as links to qualified software available for calculating these savings.
+On this page you'll find information about the tax deductions available for improving the energy efficiency of commercial buildings.

 The Energy Policy Act of 2005 (EPACT) offered businesses tax deductions for the costs of improving the energy efficiency of commercial buildings.
 The Emergency Economic Stabilization Act of 2008 extended provisions in EPACT.
 The following tax incentives are available under this act.